IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 Output Results
 ==============

-Some maps of the transmission network and the energy share of different technologies is plotted.
+Some maps of the electricity transmission network and the energy share of different technologies is plotted.

 .. image:: ../img/oT_Map_Network_sSEP.png
    :scale: 40%